LonMcGregor/PatreonAtom/README.md

 * [ ] Test all attachment types.
 Right now only images and embeds tested
 * [ ] security? ¯\_(ツ)_/¯
 * [ ] If you ever get logged out, fire a notification to log the user back in

+* [ ] Downloading a page in the background causes the file to automatically get a (1) appended to it the next time it urns - so that's not going to work
+* [ ] doesn't work locally. vivaldi says `bundle.js:1 GET file:///C:/Users/l/Downloads/PatreonAtom.xml net::ERR_UNKNOWN_URL_SCHEME` when updating